antonioribeiro/glottos/readme.md

 - Any flavour of PHP 5.3.7+ should do
 - [optional] PHPUnit to execute the test suite

+#### Frameworks

+Since Glottos depends on data layer it is a Laravel 4.x ready package, but it was coded to be as much agnostic as possible, so you can create new drivers and use it on your own frameworks.
+You can even send me PRs to add them to the main code.

 #### With Composer

 `composer require pragmarx/glottos dev-master`